Audit Intelligence Suite | Benchmarking Report |

 - Researcher agrees to only use the data for the purposes described in the request, which is limited to educational or academic purposes only.
 Commercial use of the data is strictly prohibited.

 - Researcher agrees to acknowledge the cooperation and make proper attribution to The IIA in all research produced as a result of such cooperation and use of the data.
 The attribution statement for the data shall contain the following information:

-“Data was obtained from The Institute of Internal Auditor, Inc. Professional & Stakeholder Relations department (The Institute of Internal Auditors, Inc., Lake Mary, Florida, USA).
+“Data was obtained from The Institute of Internal Auditor, Inc. Standards and Professional Knowledge department (The Institute of Internal Auditors, Inc., Lake Mary, Florida, USA).
 Visit

 for more information.”